SpareCores/sc-www/src/assets/articles/membench.md

 Debugging took a while.
 Part of the issue was cache detection: we heavily relied on `lscpu` output, which is sometimes wrong or incomplete.
 We are now investigating `lstopo` as an alternative, which provides more accurate cache information -- although the hypervisor might be still reporting incorrect cache sizes.

-But some of the inconsistencies traced back to `bw_mem` itself:

-- unexpected performance slowdowns on servers with 100+ vCPUs,
+But some of the inconsistencies traced back to `bw_mem` itself with no support for huge pages and unexpected performance slowdowns on servers with 100+ vCPUs.
-- `rd` read mode only reading 25% of the buffer (strided), and
-- no support for huge pages.

 ## Introducing `sc-membench`